lawrencekm/docker-nginx-reverse-proxy/README.md

 ## Use this to:
-Host multiple sites behind docker nginx.
-Hosting Multiple Sites Behind a Single Nginx Server:
-Implement basic load balancing to distribute incoming traffic across multiple backend(upstream) servers to improve the overall performance and reliability of your applications.
+Hosting Multiple Sites Behind a Single Nginx Server or to Implement basic load balancing to distribute incoming traffic across multiple backend(upstream) servers to improve the overall performance and reliability of your applications.

 ### Usage Instructions
 Requires docker to be running